Profunctor Optics, a Categorical Update: Examples of optics

 \subsection{Getters, reviews and folds}

-Some constructions, such as plain morphisms, are regarded as corner cases of optics in the \emph{lens} library.
+Some constructions, such as plain morphisms, can be regarded as degenerate cases of optics.
 We will describe these constructions (\emph{getters}, \emph{reviews} and \emph{folds}~\cite{kmett15}) as mixed optics.
 All of them set one of the two base categories to be the terminal category and, contrary to most optics, they act only unidirectionally.
-In some sense, they are degenerate cases of the definition of mixed optic.
+We will derive the usual implementations of getters as \texttt{s -> a}, of reviews as \texttt{b -> t}, and of folds as \texttt{s -> [a]}.
+Their profunctor representation can be seen as a covariant or contravariant application of the Yoneda lemma.

-\begin{definition} Let \(\C\) be an arbitrary \Vt{category}. \textbf{Getters} are degenerate optics for the trivial action on the covariant side. \textbf{Reviews} are degenerate optics for the trivial action on the contravariant side.
+\begin{definition} Let \(\C\) be an arbitrary \Vt{category}.
+Getters (morphisms $\C(S,A)$) are degenerate optics for the trivial action on the covariant side.
+Reviews (morphisms $\C(B,T)$) are degenerate optics for the trivial action on the contravariant side.
+In other words, we can obtain plain morphisms as a particular case of optic when \(\M = \mathbf{1}\) and \(\D = \mathbf{1}\) or \(\C = \mathbf{1}\), respectively. \end{definition}